-The "Founding Fathers" of Westhill High School determined that it would be most appropriate to honor those students who not only achieve academically, but also in a number of other areas as well.
-Accordingly, the tradition of selecting the Most Outstanding Senior Boy and Girl was initiated.
-The recipients of this honor are the two students who best represent all that Westhill embodies.
-If we were asked to send two students to meet with the governor, the Commissioner of Education, or the President of the United States, these would be the two students we would send!
-Westhill's tradition is to have the Most Outstanding Senior Boy and Girl speak at graduation.
+The founders of Westhill High School determined that it would be most appropriate to honor those students who not only achieve academically, but also in a number of other areas as well.
+Accordingly, the tradition of selecting the Most Outstanding Senior was initiated.
+The recipient of this honor is the student who best represents all that Westhill embodies.
+If we were asked to send one student to meet with the governor, the Commissioner of Education, or the President of the United States, this would be the student we would send!
+Westhill's tradition is to have the Most Outstanding Senior speak at graduation.